thomasyoung-audet/ElixirPoker/README.md

 Thus, an input array that started with the integers [38, 48, 11, 6, ...] would represent Queen of Hearts, 9 of Spades, Jack of Clubs, 6 of Clubs, and so on.
-Your program will accept this permutation array as input and use it to deal two poker hands of 5 cards each in an alternating fashion.
-I.e., the first card goes to hand 1, the second cardgoes to hand 2, the third card goes to hand 1, fourth to hand 2, etc. until each hand has 5 cards.
+This program will accept this permutation array as input and use it to deal two poker hands of 5 cards each in an alternating fashion.
+I.e., the first card goes to hand 1, the second card goes to hand 2, the third card goes to hand 1, fourth to hand 2, etc. until each hand has 5 cards.
 Once dealt, the program will analyze each hand according to the rules from the website above and decide a winner.

-Ties

 There will be no ties.
 If both hands have the same type, tie breaking is implemented based on the ranks of the cards.
 For example, if both hands are a flush, then the hand with